-When Angel came to us this year with a good plan for his success, and a need for support so that he could implement his plan, he looked familiar.
+When Angel came to us with a good plan for his success, and a need for support so that he could implement his plan, he looked familiar.
 Angel lived with his family in the public housing complex down the street from our offices.
 But he was about to start a new life far from his community.
 He wrote that:

 On September 7th, I begin my journey to develop myself intellectually; It is my first day as a freshman in the Massachusetts college of liberal arts.
 As excited as I am to begin my life on my own, living about 150 miles away from home in North Adams, MA , I'm also very anxious.
 Coming from a very low income family, I have to find alternative ways to get the money I need to be able to afford my expenses.

 We were thrilled to be able to provide Angel with $1,100 to cover the gap between his financial aid and his tution, and to help him pay for books and other educational necessities.
 Angel writes: